Alva Campbell: Background

 Campbell's earliest recorded offenses, according to the Ohio Department of Rehabilitation and Correction, were three counts of armed robbery, one of grand larceny, and one of shooting with the intent to kill.
 All of the charges originated in three different counties.
 He was sentenced to an unspecified amount of prison time in June 1968, aged 20.
-He was convicted of the murder of an adult male in the course of a robbery in November 1972.
-He was regarded by Franklin County Prosecutor Ron O'Brien as "the poster child for the death penalty."
+Campbell was convicted of the murder of an adult male in the course of a robbery in November 1972 and served 20 years in prison before being paroled in 1992.
+He was regarded by Franklin County Prosecutor Ron O'Brien as "the poster child for the death penalty".

 Murder of Charles Dials

 On April 2, 1997, Campbell, feigning paralysis and thus in a wheelchair, was transported to court on an aggravated robbery charge.
 Upon arrival, he overpowered the sheriff's deputy responsible for transporting him, stole her gun, and fled the courthouse loading dock.
 Campbell then carjacked 18-year-old Charles Dials, forcing him to drive for three hours.
 During that time, several mentions of the pursuit of Campbell by police were made over the radio, prompting Dials to ask Campbell if the person being pursued was him.
 After three hours, Campbell demanded that Dials get on the floor of his truck.
 Dials refused, prompting Campbell to shoot him twice, killing him.
 Campbell fled the vehicle before being caught by police shortly after.